Phenomenones/Files_in_Grade_3_First_Semester/HMM & CRF Chinese Parsing/README.md

 # Lab from Information Content Security
-Providing Chinese parsers implemented by HMM and CRF with user interfaces.
+Providing Chinese parsers and data implemented by HMM and CRF with GUI.